Estate planning: leaving a legacy

 Do I need a will or a trust?

-- Revocable Living Trust – an estate plan that can be changed over time.
+- Revocable Living Trust –an estate plan that can be changed over time by the trust creator.
 It is not subject to probate and settles the estate more quickly.
 It can reduce estate taxes and prevent beneficiaries from paying capital gains taxes.
 Revocable trusts offer greater privacy protection and can assign a professional trustee to manage the details.
-They have high initial start-up costs and must be funded and titled properly.
+They can have higher initial start-up costs, but these costs are often far less than going through the probate process.
+They must also be funded and titled properly.

-- Irrevocable Trust – an estate plan that moves assets to a beneficiary.
+- Irrevocable Trust – an estate plan that transfers ownership of assets to a beneficiary, removing them from the estate of the person who created the trust.
 It is set up to reduce estate taxes, access government benefits, and protect assets from creditors.
 Irrevocable trusts cannot be changed or terminated without the permission of the beneficiary or by court order.

 Where do I go for help?